kseremet/openshift-virtualization-demo/README.md

 An [ACM add-on](https://open-cluster-management.io/developer-guides/addon/)
 that deploys OpenShift Virtualization to managed clusters was implemented for evaluation purposes.
-The add-on is fully functional and can  eploy OpenShift Virtualization to all managed clusters that have a specific label set.
+The add-on is fully functional and can deploy OpenShift Virtualization to all managed clusters that have a specific label set.

 Allthough the add-on the serves the purpose of deploying OpenShift